 Hazard Mitigation Planning

-The current LMS was prepared in 1999 and adopted by both the City of Tallahassee and Leon County in 2000.
-The current LMS expired on January 19, 2010.
-The current LMS has been updated in accordance with federal rules by the Planning Department with information and input provided by other local government agencies and departments, state and regional agencies, and the public.
-FEMA appoved the updated LMS on January 26, 2010, and the updated LMS was adopted via resolution by the Leon County Board of County Commissioners on April 13, 2010 and by the Tallahassee City Commission on April 28, 2010.
+The original LMS was prepared by the Planning Department in 1999 and adopted by both the City of Tallahassee and Leon County in 2000.
+Federal regulations require that local governments update their LMS every five years.
+The current updated 2010 LMS, adopted via resolution by the Leon County Board of County Commissioners on April 13, 2010 and by the Tallahassee City Commission on April 28, 2010, expires on May 15, 2015.

 Mitigation Strategy, Hazard Mitigation Procedures Initiatives